aws-samples/aws-modernization-with-dynatrace/content/30_lab_1/30_oneagent.md

 ### 💥 **TECHNICAL NOTE**

-_Learn more about the various ways the OneAgent can be installed, check out the [Dynatrace documentation](https://www.dynatrace.com/support/help/setup-and-configuration/dynatrace-oneagent/)_
+_Learn more about the various ways the OneAgent can be installed, check out the <a href="https://www.dynatrace.com/support/help/setup-and-configuration/dynatrace-oneagent" target="_blank">Dynatrace documentation</a>_